 The College is ideally situated for those reading Music, with the main accommodation blocks at Harvey Court being close to the Music School (where the lectures and classes take place) and to the University Library, which houses one of the finest music collections in the country.
 The Old Courts are situated in the heart of the old part of Cambridge, and close to the city shops.
 Music plays a vital role in College life, ranging from formal College concerts and Chapel music to the regular programme of chamber music concerts, informal musical evenings, musicals and jazz events promoted mainly by the College Music Society.
 The College recognises these activities through the awarding of annual music prizes and awards.

 Music students at Caius have widely divergent interests and backgrounds.
 Some have developed a passion for music principally through performance (including former members of the National Youth Orchestra of Great Britain), and others are dedicated composers (including winners of The Guardian & BBC Young Composer of the Year award), but the diversity and flexibility of the Music Tripos allows many different kinds of Music student to flourish here.

 All suitably-qualified candidates will be invited to interview.
-There are two interviews for each candidate.
-In one, candidates will be asked questions concerning the work they submit in advance, and will also be asked to comment on a number of short, varied musical extracts which will be given to them to study one hour before the interview.
-In the other, the candidate's academic background and approach will be discussed with a College Tutor.
-There is also an optional keyboard test comprising harmonising a tonal melody and score-reading of a passage for string quartet, which is made available for practice one hour before the interview; there is no disadvantage in choosing not to take this.
-If you have any questions about the admissions process, please contact either Dr Webber (email@example.com) or the Admissions Tutor at firstname.lastname@example.org.
+There is one interview for each candidate.
+Candidates will be asked questions concerning the work they submit in advance, and will also be asked to comment on a number of short, varied musical extracts which will be given to them to study half an hour before the interview.
+If you have any questions about the admissions process, please contact the Admissions Tutor at email@example.com.